gruntwork-io/docs/docs/foundations/overview/index.md

 1. **AWS Account Foundations.** Set up a best-practice multi-account setup, easily create new AWS accounts, and set secure account baselines.
 1. **IaC Foundations.** Set up the foundational Terraform and Terragrunt coding patterns that your team can scale with
 1. **CI/CD Foundations.** Roll out an infrastructure change in a way that meets the needs of your organization.
+1. **Network Topology.** Protect your internal cloud resources from external access.

 ## Working with components